Chart Color Schemes

 Yea features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 65.5% of all households, including 20.2% couples with children, 35.8% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 34.5%, with lone person households at 31.8% and group households comprising 2.6%.
-The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.3.
+Family households constitute 65.5% of all households, including 20.2% couples with children, 35.8% couples without children, and 9.1% single parent families.
+Non-family households account for the remaining 34.5%, with lone person households at 31.8% and group households comprising 2.6% of the total.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households